skttl/umbraco-doc-type-grid-editor/docs/developers-guide.md

 #### Rendering Alternative Preview Content

 If your front end view is rather complex, you may decide that you want to feed the back office preview an alternative, less complex view.
-To do this, within your Razor view/partial, check `ViewData["dtgePreview"]` is set to true to detect being in preview mode to provide an alternative view.
+To do this, within your Razor view/partial, check for a querystring parameter `dtgePreview` being set to "1" to detect being in preview mode to provide an alternative view.

 ```
 @inherits Umbraco.Web.Mvc.UmbracoViewPage
-@if (ViewData["dtgePreview"] == true)
+@if (Request.QueryString["dtgePreview"] == "1")
 {
 	// Render preview view
 }